Current Economics and the Future of Publishing

 But this time around, with nearly every indicator showing a serious recession is near (if not here already), there’s ample reason to believe the business won’t emerge unscathed….The industry has become increasingly enmeshed with Wall Street and private equity.
 And the grim economy as well as stock-market stagnation not seen since at least the 1970s, means Hollywood will be giving a lot of ground in the coming year.

 The “bible” for understanding the impact of broad economic factors in the publishing industries is Harold L. Vogel’s “Entertainment Industry Economics: A Guide for Financial Analysis.”
-The seventh edition was published in June, 2007.
+The eights edition was published in 2010.
 It’s a dense but readable textbook of some 600 pages.
-If you don’t mind reading it online, Google has a limited preview available .
-There’s also an eBook version offered for $44 from the publisher, Cambridge University Press.
-I opted for the print version for an extra $11.
 Oddly (from my perspective), neither “recession” nor “depression” appear in the index, but nonetheless, Vogel’s insights into both the macro- and micro-economics of the publishing industry never fail to strike a tone suggesting an authoritative command of the subject.
 (Vogel uses the term “entertainment industry” rather than “publishing industry” as he also covers live entertainment in depth.)

 In just the introduction Vogel examines in great depth theories behind “leisure and work,” the “demand for leisure,” price elasticity in the entertainment industries, and monopolies in media industries.
 “Movies and Television,” “Broadcasting,” “Cable,” “Music,” and “Publishing” each command chapters roughly 50 pages long.

-So while Vogel does not specifically address economic downturns in his book (as far as I’ve discovered – I haven’t read the whole book – blush), the economic theories that he presents for the publishing industries in general provides the data to make your own assessment.
+So while Vogel does not specifically address economic downturns in his book the economic theories that he presents for the publishing industries in general provides the data to make your own assessment.

 Conclusion about the Current Economics and the Future of Publishing